antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

 ## Using FEN strings is counter-productive

-In this subsection is demonstrated that LLMs have hard time converting correctly from- or to FEN strings.
+In this subsection we demonstrate that LLMs have hard time converting correctly from- or to FEN strings.

-Defining LLM-functions and LLM-configurations used below (more than once):
+Here are defined LLM-configurations and functions that are used below (more than once):

 ```raku